Car Accident Attorneys Serving Victims of Catastrophic Injuries across Washington State

 Hire a Law Firm With Experience in Catastrophic Injuries

-If you have suffered a catastrophic injury, you need an attorney with expertise in these types of cases.
+If you have suffered a catastrophic injury, you need a Washington personal injury attorney with expertise in these types of cases.
 Determining damages for these types of injury cases is complex and requires specialized legal knowledge.
 Furthermore, you will need to mount a strong case so that insurance companies do not attempt to downplay the severity of your injuries.

-After a catastrophic accident, contact the attorneys at Brett McCandlis Brown, PLLC today.
-We offer a free consultation, and we can discuss your case without obligation.
+After a catastrophic accident, contact the attorneys at Brett McCandlis Brown & Conner, PLLC today.
+Our injury lawyers offer a free consultation, and we can discuss your case without obligation.
 Meet with us today by calling 800-925-1875 or requesting your appointment online.